Updated June 2023

 Three grades of coal are produced in Alberta: subbituminous, metallurgical bituminous, and thermal bituminous.
 Forecasts are done for each type.
-Supply and demand fundamentals are considered, with the demand by coal-fired electricity generation essentially determining the supply of subbituminous coal.
+Supply and demand fundamentals are considered, with the demand by coal-fired power plant essentially determining the supply of subbituminous coal.

 Production from each operating mine in the province is evaluated based on current market conditions and publicly available information.